 5. Grafana Cloud IRM

 Price: Free for 3 active IRM users.
-Pro is $20/active IRM user/month plus a $19/month platform fee.
+Pro has a $19/month platform fee that includes 3 active IRM users, then $20/month per additional active IRM user.

 Grafana Cloud IRM combines on-call scheduling and incident response inside Grafana Cloud.
 If Grafana is already the observability source of truth, IRM is attractive because responders can stay close to dashboards, alerts, and related context.